dotnet/arcade/Documentation/BranchesChannelsAndSubscriptions.md

 Channels have the following characteristics:
 - Should be consistent across the product stack, though they may not necessarily apply to all repos.
 For example, all repos may produce bits for a ".NET Core 3.0.0" channel, but only some repos (e.g. core-sdk) might produce output for a ".NET SDK 3.0.1xx" channel
-- Channels are applied to a set of build assets after the build is done.
+- Build assets are applied to a set channels after the build is done.
 This may be manual or automatic.
-- A build may applied to multiple channels.
+- A build may be applied to multiple channels.
 - Channels may be public or internal.
 This differentiates what may be done with outputs from a build.
 The following rules must be followed:
     - Builds of internal, non public branches may **not** be assigned to public channels.
     - Build assets that are assign to an internal channel may not publish/display outputs in a public location (e.g. nuget.org, dotnet.visualstudio.com/public)